 Fall from Height Claims

-If you or a loved one have sustained an injury following a fall from height at work that was caused by somebody else’s negligence, you are entitled to make a claim for compensation.
+If you or a loved one have sustained an injury following a fall from a height at work that was caused by somebody else’s negligence, you are entitled to claim compensation.

 For many years, JMW’s accidents at work solicitors have been the legal experts to whom those who have been injured and their families can turn for help following an accident.
 No matter what your circumstances are, our solicitors can assist you by providing you with the expertise you need to claim the compensation you deserve.
 You have the right to work in a safe and secure environment, and when someone else's negligence has caused you to be injured, whether that's falling off a ladder or scaffolding, compensation can help you to recover peace of mind.